 The management point and software update point site system roles service client requests per normal.

 The CMG uses a certificate-based HTTPS web service to help secure network communication with clients.

 Internet-based clients connect to the CMG to access on-premises Configuration Manager components.
 Clients have multiple options for identity and authentication:

 - PKI certificates

 - Configuration Manager site-issued tokens

 A content-enabled CMG or a cloud distribution point provides content to internet-based clients, as needed.
 Using a content-enabled CMG reduces the required certificates and Azure costs.

 You create the CMG using an Azure Resource Manager deployment.
 Azure Resource Manager is a modern platform for managing all solution resources as a single entity, called a resource group.
 When you deploy CMG with Azure Resource Manager, the site uses Azure Active Directory (Azure AD) to authenticate and create the necessary cloud resources.

 This capability doesn't enable support for Azure Cloud Service Providers (CSP).
 The CMG deployment with Azure Resource Manager continues to use the classic cloud service, which the CSP doesn't support.
 For more information, see available Azure services in Azure CSP.

 You can create multiple CMG services in Azure, and you can create multiple CMG connection points.
 Multiple CMG connection points provide load balancing of client traffic from the CMG to the on-premises roles.
-To reduce network latency, assign the associated CMG to the same geographical region as the primary site.

 Internet-based clients don't fall into any boundary group.